MontFerret/montferret.github.io/content/docs/fql/query-results.md

 Unlike AQL, The result of an FQL query is an not always array of values.
 The individual values can be returned, not wrapped by an array.

-For example, when the ``RETURN`` statement is used as the last query statment, a values gets returned as it is:
+For example, when the ``RETURN`` statement is used as the last query statement, a values gets returned as it is:

 {{< code fql >}}
 RETURN 1